Table 70: Progesterone Agents

 - Maintenance of pregnancy/placental support through gestational week 12 after positive pregnancy test

-- Prevention of miscarriage with history of recurrent miscarriages through gestational week 12
+- Prevention of miscarriage with history of miscarriage through gestational week 16

 Note: The above lists may not include all FDA-approved and non-FDA-approved indications.